carlpeaslee/tictacturing/README.md

 #00_00_start

+##Getting to MVP: Creating and deploying a full-stack application with React and Relay

 Hello!
 Welcome!
 My name is Carl Peaslee and in this course we are going to plan, configure, create, and finally deploy a scalable full-stack React and Relay application –– complete with a database and authentication.

 This course is intended for people who have a good familiarity with many of the elements of full-stack JavaScript web development and want to create their own web application and then deploy it out onto the real live internet.